Top 10 ecommerce KPIs for online merchants

 • Lagging indicators – such as sales and revenue – measure past performance.

-• Leading indicators – such as website traffic and social media engagement – offer insights into future outcomes.
+• Leading indicators – such as opening emails and downloading a digital guide – offer insights into future outcomes.

 What are the most important KPIs in ecommerce?